 U.S. and other bidders for important government contracts continue to complain of lack of transparency, excessive delays, and bureaucracy in the bid selection process.
 Requirements may at times be designed to exclude competition and favor a particular supplier.
 Excessive bureaucracy has been also responsible for the government’s slow payment record.
 Typical payment schedules range from three to six months after goods or services have been invoiced.

-The $5.25 billion Canal expansion program, currently underway and expected to be operational in 2015, is opening additional business opportunities for U.S. exporters in a wide range of products and services; the prime contractor for the Canal Expansion has announced over $450 million in U.S. purchases.
-However, some U.S. suppliers have reported problems with getting paid and the prime contractor is currently suing the ACP for as much as $800 million in contracting disputes and changes in scope.
-U.S. companies considering business with the prime contractor may want to consider building the risk of nonpayment into their proposals.
+The $5.25 billion Canal expansion program, currently underway and expected to be operational in 2016, is opening additional business opportunities for U.S. exporters in a wide range of products and services; U.S. companies considering business with the prime Canal’s contractor may want to consider building the risk of nonpayment into their proposals.

-Some of Panama's major importers are also regional distributors for Central and/or South America, with warehousing facilities located in the Colon Free Zone (CFZ).
+Some of Panama's major importers are also regional distributors for Central and/or South America, with warehousing facilities located in the Colón Free Zone (CFZ).
 Generally, CFZ importers/distributors have affiliated stores in Panama City for retail sale to the local market.
-We encourage U.S. companies with consumer retail products to look at selling through the Colon Free Zone to the region.
-For more information on this option please contact us after you read our report at
+We encourage U.S. companies with consumer retail products to look at selling through the Colón Free Zone to the region.
+For more information on this option, please contact us after reading the report Sell through Panama’s Colón Free Trade Zone to the Region.

 Panama has the highest per capita income in Central America.
 However, the majority of income is skewed to a small, consumer goods-oriented economic class.
 These upper-middle and upper income class families have high levels of disposable income.
 They are interested in purchasing high quality, trend-setting goods.
 Price is less of a factor in purchasing decisions made by this class than for the middle and lower income classes.
 The majority of Panamanians are interested in quality, but price still plays a more important role in the purchase decision.